mwnciau/rblade/README.md

 <a name="custom-directives"></a>
 ### Custom Directives

-RBlade also allows you to define your own directives using the `RBlade.register_directive_handler` method.
+RBlade also allows you to define your own output directives using the `RBlade.register_directive_handler` method.
 When the compiler encounters the custom directive, it will call the provided block and output the returned value.

 ```rblade
 RBlade::register_directive_handler('sum') do |args|